kleisauke/wasm-vips/README.md

 An engine that supports the [`WebAssembly.Memory.toResizableBuffer() API`]( https://www.w3.org/TR/wasm-js-api-2/#dom-memory-toresizablebuffer).
-This API is currently only available in nightly builds or behind feature flags.
+This API is currently only available in preview/beta builds or behind feature flags.

 For V8-based engines, at least version 13.6 is required, this corresponds to Chrome 136, [Node.js 24](https://github.com/nodejs/node/pull/58070) and